Volunteer Thank-You Quotes, Messages, and Recognition Ideas That People Actually Remember

 - The Extra Mile Award — for consistently going beyond what was asked

-- The First In, Last Out Award — always there before setup and still there after cleanup
+- The First In, Last Out Award — there before setup and still there after cleanup

 - The Quiet Force Award — for essential work done without seeking attention

-- The Problem Solver Award — for the volunteer who figures it out when no one else knows what to do
+- The Problem Solver Award — for figuring it out when no one else knows what to do

 Fun and Informal Award Names